-Young filmmakers who are interested in submitting an entry for the 6th Manhattan International Film Festival may submit their film by filling out the application form below.
-Deadline for submission is on September 30, 2017.
+The submission of entries for the 2018 MIFF is now closed.
 The ten chosen finalists will be notified by email on October 31, 2017 and the 6th Manhattan International Film Festival Screening will be held on March, 2018.

 For inquiries, you may email the MIFF Secretariat at firstname.lastname@example.org.

 Watch out for the trailer!

 Nine finalists were invited to screen their films in Manhattan during the 2015 Manhattan International Film Festival.
 They represented countries including Finland, Philippines, Taiwan, Chile, and United States.
 At the conclusion of the festival screenings, four young directors were awarded prizes for their outstanding short films, which portray the dignity of the human person with creativity and depth.